-- (1) All unvested time-based options for Mr. McDonough and Dr. Lowery vest in substantially equal monthly installments over the 48 month vesting period, subject to the holder's continued employment with us through the applicable vesting date and potential accelerated vesting as described in the sections titled "Employment Letter Agreements with Our Named Executive Officers" and "Potential Payments upon a Change in Control" below. - (2) The performance-based options for Mr. McDonough and Dr. Lowery are eligible to vest based on our achievement of certain revenue targets and clinical milestones relating to our products in respect of fiscal year 2017, subject to the holder's continued employment with us through the applicable vesting date. - (3) Based on the closing price of our common stock on December 30, 2016 of \$5.26.
-All unvested restricted stock units for Mr. McDonough and Dr. Lowery vest in two equal annual installments beginning on November 30, 2017, subject to the holder's continued employment with us through the applicable vesting date and potential accelerated vesting as described in the sections titled "Employment Letter Agreements with Our Named Executive Officers" and "Potential Payments upon a Change in Control" below: - (4) All unvested options for Mr. Lynch vest as to 25% of the total shares subject to the option on the first anniversary of the vesting commencement date and in substantially equal monthly installments over the ensuing 36 months, subject to his continued employment with us through the applicable vesting date and potential accelerated vesting as described in the sections titled "Employment Letter Agreements with Our Named Executive Officers" and "Potential Payments upon a Change in Control" below.
+(1) All unvested time-based options for Mr. McDonough and Dr. Lowery vest in substantially equal monthly installments over the 48 month vesting period, subject to the holder's continued employment with us through the applicable vesting date and potential accelerated vesting as described in the sections titled "Employment Letter Agreements with Our Named Executive Officers" and "Potential Payments upon a Change in Control" below.

+(2) The performance-based options for Mr. McDonough and Dr. Lowery are eligible to vest based on our achievement of certain revenue targets and clinical milestones relating to our products in respect of fiscal year 2017, subject to the holder's continued employment with us through the applicable vesting date.

+(3) Based on the closing price of our common stock on December 29, 2017 of \$4.12.
+All unvested restricted stock units for Mr. McDonough and Dr. Lowery (a) granted on November 30, 2016, vest in two equal annual installments beginning on November 30, 2017 and (b) granted on February 29, 2017, vest in three annual installments beginning on February 29, 2018, each subject to the holder's continued employment with us through the applicable vesting date and potential accelerated vesting as described in the sections titled "Employment Letter Agreements with Our Named Executive Officers" and "Potential Payments upon a Change in Control" below.

+(4) The unvested option for Ms. Deptula-Hicks vests as to 25% of the total shares subject to the option on the first anniversary of the vesting commencement date and in substantially equal monthly installments over the ensuing 36 months, subject to her continued employment with us through the applicable vesting date and potential accelerated vesting as described in the sections titled "Employment Letter Agreements with Our Named Executive Officers" and "Potential Payments upon a Change in Control" below.